 Meet responsibilities consistently and commit to the diligence needed to achieve success.

-Recognize that we all are created equal; be quick to compliment, slow to blame, and modest in the wake of one’s accomplishments.
+Recognize that we are all created equal.
+Be quick to compliment, slow to blame, and modest in the wake of accomplishment.

 Strive to abide by the core values, however difficult or unpopular.